 I love this time of year.
 When you live in Cornwall, you just have to scratch the surface to find there are so many things to do – and in Looe, there are so many events and festivities in the build up to Christmas and the New Year.

-So what else in December before the New Year celebrations?
-Well here’s the latest list of events courtesy of the local Tourist Office.
 If you want to keep up with the latest information on New Year in Looe and what’s going on, we recommend you like the Love Looe Facebook page